Arkaeriit/reflet/simulator/README.md

 ```
 reflet-sim [options] <binary file to execute>
 Available options:
     -r/--ram-size <size>          : Size in bytes of the available RAM.
     -w/--word-size <size>         : Size in bits of the processor's words.
     -c/--config-file <file>       : Config file used to describe the VM.
-    -!/--ignore-first-line <file> : Ignore chars up to the first ne line in input binary.
+    -!/--ignore-first-line <file> : Ignore chars up to the first new line in input binary.
+    -x/--extended-io              : Use extended IOs instead of basic ones.
 ```